 Knowing what to look for in the feet (and what these clues mean) can help you understand your underlying musculoskeletal and movement balances and make a self-assessment as to whether overpronation may be causing your foot and ankle problems.

-To learn how to assess each part of the body from head to toe and discover the real causes of aches and pains check out Module 1 (i.e., The Fundamentals of Structural Assessment) of The BioMechanics Method Corrective Exercise Specialist program.
+To learn how to assess each part of the body from head to toe and discover the underlying causes of aches and pains check out Module 1 (i.e., The Fundamentals of Structural Assessment) of The BioMechanics Method Corrective Exercise Specialist program or click on the image below.